 In addition, during each start-up of the TOE the address ranges and access rights are initialized by the STS with predefined values.
-The covered security functional requirement is FMT MSA.3.
+The covered security functional requirement is FMT_MSA.3.

-The TOE clearly defines and assigns access rights and privilege levels.
+The TOE clearly defines access rights and privilege levels in conjunction with the appropriate key management in dependency of the firmware or software to be executed.
 By this clearly defined management functions are implemented, enforced by the MMU, and the covered security functional requirement is FMT_SMF.1.

-During the testing phase in production within the secure environment the entire SOLID FLASHTM NVM is deleted.
+During the testing phase in production within the secure environment the entire SOLID FLASH[TM] NVM is deleted.
 The covered security functional requirement is FPT_PHP.3.